Raphael Assibey-Mensah: Return to TSV Schott Mainz

 Assibey-Mensah spent time during the 2023 off-season training with the VDV and former club TSV Schott Mainz.
 Following a failed trial with Regionalliga Südwest club Kickers Offenbach, Assibey-Mensah signed a contract with TSV Schott Mainz on 8 September 2023.
 After four goals in 15 appearances, he departed the club during the 2023–24 winter break.

 1. FC Bocholt

 On 5 January 2024, Assibey-Mensah transferred to Regionalliga West club 1.
 FC Bocholt.
 He made seven appearances and scored one goal during what remained of the 2023–24 season, prior to being frozen out of the squad in April 2024.
 Assibey-Mensah played a full part in the 2024–25 season, scoring 11 goals in 30 appearances prior to undergoing surgery on a season-ending adductor injury in May 2025.
 He transferred out of the club in June 2025.

 Rot-Weiß Erfurt

 On 21 June 2025, Assibey-Mensah signed a two-year contract with Regionalliga Nordost club Rot-Weiß Erfurt.
+He made 26 appearances and scored four goals during the 2025–26 season.